To explain the history of nuclear energy we could distinguish three major stages:

 A molecule is a set of chemically bonded atoms.
 The electric charge of the molecules is neutral.

-There is a definition of an older molecule that is less general and less precise: "A molecule is the smallest pair of a substance that can have independent and stable existence while retaining its chemical properties and certain physicochemical properties."
+There is a definition of an older molecule that is less general and less precise: "A molecule is the smallest part of a substance that can have an independent and stable existence while preserving its chemical properties and certain physicochemical properties."
 By this definition there could be molecules with a single atom.
 Types of molecules

 Molecules can be formed in two different ways:

-- Discrete molecules: molecules can be formed by a well defined number of atoms…
+- Discrete molecules: molecules may consist of a well-defined number of atoms…

 Isotopes are atoms whose nuclei have the same number of protons but different numbers of neutrons.
 Not all atoms of the same element are identical and each of these varieties corresponds to a different isotope.